 Still, does that mean you should only use one metric or the other?

-So why might you choose NPS vs CES, or vice versa?
+Why might you choose NPS vs CES, or vice versa?

 If you’re focusing on improving customer service metrics, CES surveys are a great way to help reduce time to resolution and customer friction.
 However, if you need a broader evaluation of your overall customer experience and an easy way to segment your customer base according to sentiment, NPS is the way to go.
 Or, you can always use both.